geobro1992/geobro1992.github.io/_pages/about.md

 My name is George Brooks.
 I am an evolutionary ecologist using theory to address global challenges in conservation and fisheries management.

-I am currently a postdoctoral research associate at the University of Wisconsin-Madison investigating the socioecological dynamics of fisheries.
+I am currently a research scientist at the University of Wisconsin-Madison investigating the socioecological dynamics of fisheries.

 Explore this site to find out more!